-Travel Report: Hiking The Great Wall of China, Mutianyu.
+Travel Report: The Great Wall of China, Mutianyu.

-June 2014.
-The original section of Mutianyu dates back over 1400 years ago to the days of the northern Qi Dynasty.
-Today, just a fraction of its original length (2.5 kilometers to be precise) stands as a tribute to its original glory in an engineering feat one Chinese historian referred to as “a masterpiece of restoration”.
+The original section of wall at Mutianyu dates back over 1400 years to the days of the northern Qi Dynasty.
+Today, just a fraction of its original length remains.
+In fact, a hike along Mutianyu is a compact and manageable two and a half kilometres.
+Nevertheless, this is still a fine section of the world’s most famous wall, with several Chinese historians calling it “a masterpiece of restoration”.

-As with most restored sections around the country the route is peppered with watchtowers and Mutianyu has twenty-two of them.
+As with most restored sections around the country, the route features a number of dramatic watchtowers and Mutianyu has twenty-two of them!
 Keep an eye out for Watchtower 6 where, if you’re so inclined, you can take a toboggan ride back down to Mutianyu basecamp!

-June 2014.
-My travel buddy that day was Anthony, my neighbor, teaching colleague, horror buff extraordinaire and all round trusted mucker.
-This was also the man who designed, hand built and photographed the Leighton Literature speech bubble, along with the papier-mache Leighton at work image on the homepage.
-It was Anthony’s maiden Great Wall experience that day and, like me, we both felt Mutianyu was a decent Great Wall experience thanks in large part to the lack of foot traffic.
+My travel buddy that day was Anthony Ragucci, my Beijing neighbour, teaching colleague, fellow horror buff and all round trusted mucker.
+Anthony was the guy who designed, hand built and photographed the logo to Leighton Literature, the name of my original blog.
+It was Anthony’s maiden Great Wall experience that day and like me, he enjoyed it very much.
+Especially with the sweeping mountain views and the general lack of foot traffic.

-June 2014.
-Mutianyu has some very cool mountain scenery on offer too, though in all honesty it’s nothing to rival the grandeur of the Jinshanling to Simatai hike.
-I also felt that while the fully restored Mutianyu was wonderful on the eye, it lacks the edgy charm of Jinshanling with its rubbly staircases and plant-infested watchtowers.
-In truth it was a bit of an anticlimax when, having reached the end of the 2.5 kilometer walk, the path comes to a bricked up dead end, leaving you to simply turn around and retrace your steps back to the start.
+Moreover, it was a bit of an anticlimax when, having reached the end of the route, the path comes to a sudden end.
+Literally, you come face to face with an impassable brick wall.
+Thus, we had no choice but to turn around and retrace our steps back to the start.
 Still, these are minor complaints in the grand scheme of things and for many Mutianyu will tick all the boxes for a solid Great Wall experience.

 Like this?
 Read about more of my adventures from The Great Wall of China.